Entwicklungsburo-Stresing/stresing_python/README.md

 # Python script for Stresing cameras

-In this repository you can find a python script [camera.py](./camera.py) for operating [Stresing](https://stresing.de) cameras.
-This script is only an example to show you, how to use our library with python and do a very basic measurement operation.
+In this repository you can find the python module *stresing* for operating [Stresing](https://stresing.de) cameras.
+This is located in the folder `stresing/`.
+You can find examples how to use this module in the folder `example/`

 ![screenshot of the plot](./screenshot/graph.png)